jamesfalkner/coolstore-microservice-brms/README.md

 --------
 There are several individual microservices that make up this app:

+1. JBoss BRMS - for editing pricing and shipping rules.
 1. SSO Service - for protecting per-customer RESTful services (such as the cart microservice), using [Red Hat SSO](https://access.redhat.com/documentation/en/red-hat-single-sign-on/)
 1. Catalog Service - Java EE application running on [JBoss EAP 7](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/), serves products and prices for retail products
 1. Cart Service - Java EE application running on [JBoss EAP 7](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/), manages shopping cart for each customer